jambroo/github_threads/README.md

 ## Introduction

-This is a small Python 3.5 script to demonstate multithreading.
+This is a small Python 3.5 script to demonstrate multi-threading.

 ## Input